nansencenter/DA-tutorials/README.md

 # Intro to data assimilation (DA) and the EnKF

 An interactive (Jupyter notebook) tutorial.
-Jump right in using one of these cloud computing providers:
+Jump right in (no installation!) by clicking the button of one of these cloud computing providers:

 - [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](http://colab.research.google.com/github/nansencenter/DA-tutorials)
   (requires Google login)